ktor-doc-jp/ktor-doc-jp/pages/servers/raw-sockets.md

 ```

 If you want to support multiple clients at once, remember to call `launch { }` to prevent
-suspending the function that is accepting the sockets.
+the function that is accepting the sockets from suspending.
 {: .note}

 *Simple Echo Server*: